List of Persona 5 characters: Later members

 Haru, who as a Phantom Thief goes by the codename "Noir", is the heiress of Okumura Foods, owner of the Big Bang Burger restaurant chain.
 She first appears at the fireworks festival in July and, later, as a third-year chaperone on the school trip.
 When the Phantom Thieves first encounter her in the Metaverse, she is using the alias "Beauty Thief" (美少女怪盗, bishōjo kaitō) and allied with Morgana, who has temporarily left the Phantom Thieves.
 She becomes a member of the Phantom Thieves to escape a marriage arranged by her father, Kunikazu Okumura, realizing that he sees her as a tool to advance his business and political ambitions.
 However, after they change his heart, his Shadow is destroyed by Black Mask, resulting in a fatal mental shutdown, and the Phantom Thieves eventually discover that Shido-loyalists manipulated them into targeting him to engineer their downfall.

 Haru's Persona is Milady, and she fights with grenade launchers and axes.
 As a Confidant, she represents the Empress Arcana and uses her gardening skills to grow SP healing items.
-(Note: SP stands for "Special Points", used for casting magic in game.)
+(Note: SP stands for "Special Points", used for casting magic in the game.)
 After her father's death, Haru becomes Okumura Foods' largest shareholder, but many people in the business, including her fiancé Sugimura, attempt to wrest control from her.
 Company officials want to expand into coffee shops with cheap labor, but Haru wants a friendly, intimate atmosphere like her grandfather's shop.
 Over the course of conversations with Joker, she learns to stand up for herself; the company adopts her idea, and she breaks off her engagement with Sugimura.
 After completing her Confidant, Haru's Persona evolves into Astarte.
 In Persona 5 Royal, her Persona can evolve into Lucy.

 She is portrayed by Riko Sugahara beginning in Persona 5: The Stage #3.
 She appears in Super Smash Bros.
 Ultimate as a Spirit and a background character on the Mementos stage.